coopersimon/oxide-7/README.md

 * Super Mario World (video: some bugged sprites, audio sounds good.)
 * Super Metroid (Looks good.
 Audio sounds good.)
 * Link to the Past (Graphics seems ok.
 Audio sounds good.)
-* Final Fantasy 2 (IV) (There is some sort of corrupted overlay (I think BG3 in Mode 1).
-Otherwise video looks fine.
-Audio sounds good.)
+* Final Fantasy 2 (IV) (Looks and sounds good.)
 * Final Fantasy 3 (VI) (Title looks ok, reads out of bounds after (I think this is a bug in the game).
-Sprite pattern mem has lots of artifacts where it should be empty.
 Audio is mostly ok, but some moderate ringing artifacts, and the wind sound effect is kinda broken.)
 * Earthbound (Works pretty well.
 Audio sounds good.
 Lowest line of pixels looks odd (might not be a bug - this appears in a few games.
 Might just need to mask this line).)
 * Super Castlevania IV (Works pretty well.
 Audio sounds good.)
 * Mortal Kombat (looks and plays well now.
 Audio sounds mostly good.)